About Us

 Magdalena Blanch-de Wilt

-Secretary and Member of Governance Committee
+Secretary and Member of Finance, Risk and Audit Committee

-Director and Member of Governance Committee
+Director and Member of Governance & Nominations Committee

 Director and Member of Finance, Risk and Audit Committee

-Director and Member of Governance Committee
+Director and Member of Governance & Nominations Committee

 Mary Scott

 Recently retired from the NFP sector, Mary has an extensive work history in Human Resources Management, Fundraising, Communications and Executive Leadership roles.
 In addition to undergraduate and postgraduate qualifications in Human Resources Management, Mary has also completed studies in Fundraising, Project Management and Ethical Leadership.
 She is a fellow of the Australian Human Resources Institute and graduate of the Cranlana centre for Ethical Leadership.
-She joined Our Village in 2023 to advise on Fundraising and HR matters.

 Greg Weickhardt